-In brief, the definition of Patents must be amended to reflect the fact that patent applications cannot be licensed in Russia.
+The definition of Patents must be amended to reflect the fact that patent applications cannot be licensed in Russia.
 The section on European Patent Applications must be removed.
 Clause 11.9 (a) and (b) must be removed.
 The section on Indemnity must be modified to include the essential elements (see Question 20).